-- Maximize learning opportunities for college and career readiness - Allow for effective teaching and learning by minimizing disruption to the learning environment - Provide an environment in which all students, teachers, and staff feel safe physically, emotionally, and psychologically - Promote responsible citizenship and community engagement - Support social-emotional and academic development - Form and sustain positive relationships - Provide fair and consistent responses to student misbehavior - Engage in collaborative problem solving
+- Maximize learning opportunities for college and career readiness - Allow for effective teaching and learning by minimizing disruption to the learning environment - Provide an environment in which all students, teachers, and staff feel safe physically, emotionally, and psychologically - Promote responsible citizenship and community engagement - Support social-emotional and academic development - Form and sustain positive relationships - Provide fair and consistent responses to student misbehavior - Engage in collaborative problem solving regarding student behavior.
+The Code is based on the school's policies governing students.
+The Code and other P. K. Yonge policies ("Policies") are located on the P.K.
+Yonge website: https://pkyonge.ufl.edu/policies/

 When problems arise, we will attempt to solve them collaboratively, fairly, and consistently.
 Students will be held responsible for their actions and will be expected to own their mistakes and seek to repair harm.
-After a student has made a poor choice, we will collaborate to repair any relationships and discourage a recurrence.
+After a student has made a poor choice, we will collaborate to repair any relationships and discourage recurrence.

 The P. K. Yonge Code of Student Conduct ("Code") explains the rights, expectations, and responsibilities of students and families and P.K.
-Yonge Developmental Research School regarding student behavior.
-The Code is based on the school's policies governing students.
-The Code and other P. K. Yonge policies ("Policies") are located on the P.K.
-Yonge website: https://pkyonge.ufl.edu
+Yonge Developmental Research School